osisoft/APIDocumentationSandbox/content/api-reference/client-failover/client-failover-groups.md

 <a id="opIdClientFailoverGroups_Delete Group"></a>

-Deletes a failover group by ID.
+Deletes a failover group by identifier.

 <h3>Request</h3>